Developing business leaders for the international hospitality industry.

 This module is optional

-This module addresses two aspects of tourism - tourism sector essentials and the impacts that certain forms of tourism can generate for destination regions.
+This module addresses two aspects of tourism - tourism sector essentials for innovative and sustainable growth and the impacts that certain forms of tourism can generate for destination regions.
 The essential tourism sectors involve attractions, accommodation, intermediaries and transport.
-The module seeks to address these essentials and provide the student with an improved understanding of what the effects of tourism might be, how they can be evaluated and how they can be managed.
+The module seeks to address these essentials and provide the student with an improved understanding of what the effects of tourism might be in terms of diversity, inclusion and citizenship for a destination and how they can be managed for a more sustainable future.

 Year: 2